getsentry/sentry-docs/src/collections/_documentation/platforms/node/index.md

 `syntheticException`

-: When a string or a non-error object is raised, Sentry creates a synthetic exception so you can get a basic stacktrace.
+: When a string or a non-error object is raised, Sentry creates a synthetic exception so you can get a basic stack trace.
 This exception is stored here for further data extraction.

 ### Hints for Breadcrumbs